-- to implement all operational procedures valid for the target airspace (80% functionality of the system to be rebuild).
+- to implement all operational procedures valid for the target airspace (80% functionality of the system to be rebuilt).

-to fulfill operational safety requirements for the existing and added/rebuilded functionality system-wide;
+- to fulfill operational safety requirements for the existing and added/rebuilt functionality system-wide;

-to setup a SW development process compliant to DO-178B, DO-178C/ED-12C in addition to their own, ISO 9000 certified, quality management system and process model.
+- to set up an SW development process compliant to DO-178B, DO-178C/ED-12C in addition to their own, ISO 9000 certified, quality management system, and process model.

-to design, implememnt, and document for the project a system development process with all artefacts needed to be n compliant with DO-178B, DO-178C/ED-12C and the existing process model of my client.
-(Process Management)
+- to design, implement, and document for the project a system development process with all artifacts needed to be compliant with DO-178B, DO-178C/ED-12C, and the existing process model of my client.
+(Process Management);

 Safety Management Responsibilities

-repeatedly 5-Why-Questions drilled down from architectual design, code (component, modul level implementation)
+- repeatedly 5-Why-Questions drilled down from architectural design, code (component, module-level implementation)

-imaginating worst case scenarios: "What is the consequence if function X /code segment Y in module Z fails?", or "Which components/functional code have to fail, that safety objective n.m.l is not fulfilled?"
+- imagining worst case scenarios: "What is the consequence if function X /code segment Y in module Z fails?", or "Which components/functional code has to fail, that safety objective n.m.l is not fulfilled?"